-- Note 1: The highest, lowest and average price in each year is shown and the average market price of each year is calculated with reference to the trading value and trading volume. - Note 2: It's based on the quantity of outstanding shares at the end of the year and the decision on distribution of earnings at the Shareholders Meeting in the next year. - Note 3: If retrospective adjustment is necessary due to the release of stock dividends, the EPS before and after the adjustment shall be stated. - Note 4: If there is an issue requirement of equity securities that unpaid dividend could be accumulated to the year with earnings for distribution, the cumulated amount of unpaid dividends over the year up to current period shall be disclosed. - Note 5: P/E ratio = average price per share at closing in the current year/earnings per share. - Note 6: P/P ratio = average price per share at closing in the current year/cash dividends per share - Note 7: Cash dividend yield rate = cash dividend per share/average price per share at closing in the current year. - Note 8: Information on March 31, 2019 is reviewed by certified public accountants. - Note 9: The proposal of dividends for FY 2018 has been approved by the Board of Directors on Feb 18, 2019 pending the ratification at the 2018 Shareholders Meeting.
-The proposal shall be resolved by the Shareholders Meeting. - Note 10: Information covers the period of less than one year.
+- Note 1: The highest, lowest and average price in each year is shown and the average market price of each year is calculated with reference to the trading value and trading volume. - Note 2: It's based on the quantity of outstanding shares at the end of the year and the decision on distribution of earnings at the Shareholders Meeting in the next year. - Note 3: If retrospective adjustment is necessary due to the release of stock dividends, the EPS before and after the adjustment shall be stated. - Note 4: If there is an issue requirement of equity securities that unpaid dividend could be accumulated to the year with earnings for distribution, the cumulated amount of unpaid dividends over the year up to current period shall be disclosed. - Note 5: P/E ratio = average price per share at closing in the current year/earnings per share. - Note 6: P/P ratio = average price per share at closing in the current year/cash dividends per share - Note 7: Cash dividend yield rate = cash dividend per share/average price per share at closing in the current year. - Note 8: Information on March 31, 2020 is reviewed by certified public accountants. - Note 9: The proposal of dividends for FY 2019 has been approved by the Board of Directors on Feb 17, 2020. - Note 10: Information covers the period of less than one year.